pangdatangtt/UniNet/README.md

 ```

 ### 3. Testing
-After saving the weight file we upload, you can test the model using the following command:
+With training on your own or saving the weight file we upload, you can test the model using the following command:
 ```
 python main.py --domain industrial --setting oc --dataset MVTec AD --load_ckpts
 ```